 - 1) Oscilloscope suitcase/handbag

 - 2) Battery

-- 3) Leather carry strap
+- 3) High voltage probe

-- 4) High voltage probe
+- 4) Differential probe

+- 5) Current probe

 This manual is subject to change without notice.

 The contents of this manual are considered correct.
 If the user finds any error or omission, please contact Micsig.